 1. Ad blocker / privacy extension strips the Canvas iframe

-Canvas is actually a cross-origin child document (with its own WebSocket) injected into the chat page. uBlock Origin, AdGuard, Privacy Badger, Ghostery, and Brave Shields all block “cross-origin iframe + long-lived connection” by default.
-Symptom: an empty box on the right, an infinite spinner, or a flash of an error message that disappears.
+Canvas is a cross-origin child document (with its own WebSocket) injected into the chat page. uBlock Origin, AdGuard, Privacy Badger, Ghostery, and Brave Shields all block “cross-origin iframe + long-lived connection” by default.
+Symptom: an empty box on the right, an infinite spinner, or a flash of an error that disappears.

 How to verify: open an incognito window (which disables extensions by default), log in, and try Canvas on the same conversation.
 If it works there, it’s an extension.

-3. Browser blocks openai.com third-party cookies
+2. Browser blocks chatgpt.com third-party cookies

-4. Browser too old / unsupported WebView
+3. Browser too old / unsupported WebView

 Canvas uses ResizeObserver, module workers, and recent CSS container queries.
 Chrome < 117, Safari < 17, Edge < 117, and most in-app WebViews (X/Twitter, Slack, WeChat, Telegram, LinkedIn in-app browsers) won’t run it.